Anthony-Verdon/minishell/README.md

 ## What is handle

--display of a prompt showing your location into the tree directory -working history (up and down arrows)
+- display of a prompt showing your location into the tree directory
+- working history (up and down arrows)
--execution a command (of course)
+- execution a command (of course)
--single quotes which prevent interpretion of meta-characters -single quotes which prevent interpretion of meta-characters except $ -redirections (check the end to see all redirections) -pipes which connect the output of a command to the input of the next one -environment variables and their expansion
+- single quotes which prevent interpretion of meta-characters
+- single quotes which prevent interpretion of meta-characters except $
+- redirections (check the end to see all redirections)
+- pipes which connect the output of a command to the input of the next one
+- environment variables and their expansion
--$? which expand into the exit status of the last command -`-ctrl-C`,`ctrl-D`, `ctrl-\` like Bash
+- $? which expand into the exit status of the last command
+- `-ctrl-C`,`ctrl-D`, `ctrl-\` like Bash
--builtins : `echo` with `-n`, `cd`, `pwd`, `export`, `unset`, `env`, `exit`
+- builtins : `echo` with `-n`, `cd`, `pwd`, `export`, `unset`, `env`, `exit`

 | redirections | behavior |
 | ------------ | -------- |